Big-ShahMir/Big-ShahMir/README.md

 -->

 # 💫 About Me:
+Hey there!
+I’m Shah Mir, a passionate developer with a focus on AI-driven applications, database systems, and user-centered tools.
+I enjoy building projects that bridge the gap between complex technology and everyday usability, making things like data interaction and learning more intuitive and accessible.

+Currently, I’m working on a few AI-based projects that aim to help users interact with information in new and meaningful ways.
+Whether it's creating smart solutions for education or simplifying data exploration, I’m always looking for innovative ways to solve real-world problems with code.

+⚡When I’m not coding, you can usually find me diving into new technologies, learning something new, or tinkering with side projects.
+Feel free to check out my repositories and reach out if you'd like to collaborate or chat about tech!

-Currently working on the development of an AI application capable of interfacing with externally hosted databases and intelligently interacting with the data stored within them.
-Leveraging advanced natural language processing (NLP) and database querying techniques, the AI ingests the schema of each connected database and dynamically generates the appropriate queries based on user prompts.
-Depending on the type of database (e.g., SQL, NoSQL, etc.) and the specific query from the user, the AI parses and processes the data to retrieve relevant information.
-It then contextualizes the data, providing human-readable and insightful responses that maintain accuracy while enhancing comprehensibility.
-This solution is designed to make complex data accessible, empowering users to explore, analyze, and understand their data through conversational AI.
+<br><br> 🔭 At the moment developing an AI application that connects to external databases and interacts with their data.
+Using natural language processing (NLP) and database querying, the AI understands the database schema, generates queries based on user prompts, and retrieves relevant information.
+It then processes and contextualizes the data, delivering clear, human-readable responses to help users easily explore and understand their data.

-<br><br>👯 I’m looking to collaborate on AI, ML, CV and other new technology driven projects, with the desire for constant innovation and continuous improvement in the field of computer science and technology. <br><br>Currently learning to create ML and AI driven SAAS applications to solve everyday as well as niche problems, additionally learning assembly code to gain better insight to low-level programming and computer architecture fundamentals. <br><br>Feel free to reach out and ask me about any of my projects or even ideas for any future collaborative projects.
+<br><br>👯 I’m looking to collaborate on AI, ML, CV and other new technology driven projects, with the desire for constant innovation and continuous improvement in the field of computer science and technology. <br><br>🌱 Currently learning to create ML and AI driven SAAS applications to solve everyday as well as niche problems, additionally learning assembly code to gain better insight to low-level programming and computer architecture fundamentals. <br><br> 📫Feel free to reach out at my socials below and ask me about any of my projects or even ideas for any future collaborative projects.

 ## 🌐 Socials: